VedangMirgal/Fortify-AI/README.md

 ---

+## 🔐 Security Notes

+* No secrets or API keys are stored in the repository.
+* Environment variables are used for sensitive credentials.
+* All analysis is stateless and file-based.

+---

 ## 🎓 Academic Context

-This project was developed as an academic capstone to demonstrate:
+This project was developed as part of an academic AI agents capstone to demonstrate:

-* Agentic AI system design
+* Multi-agent system orchestration
 * Hybrid reasoning (deterministic + LLM)
 * Resilience engineering simulations

-You may reference this work if using it in your own research or coursework.
+* AI-powered decision support systems

+Suitable for:

+* SRE / DevOps tooling demonstrations
+* Cloud resilience research
+* Agent-based system architecture studies

+---

+## 🧹 Utility Script

+`cleanup_empty_runs.py`
+Removes incomplete or empty run folders from the `runs/` directory during development testing.

 ---